aoshimash/urlmap/docs/ARCHITECTURE.md

-# crawld Architecture
+# urlmap Architecture

-This document provides a comprehensive overview of the crawld architecture, design decisions, and implementation details.
+This document provides a comprehensive overview of the urlmap architecture, design decisions, and implementation details.

 ## 📋 Table of Contents